MarcusRedlobster/mkdocs/projects/docs/index.md

-# Elastic ML Whitelist Guide
+# Elastic Machine Learning Whitelist Guide

 Welcome to the Elastic Machine Learning Whitelist Guide!
 This guide will walk you through creating and using a trained machine learning model to predict whether alerts in Elastic should be whitelisted or not.